Report: UAE Orchestrated Qatar Feud by Spreading Fake News

 The United Arab Emirates orchestrated the hacking of Qatari government news and social media sites in order to post incendiary false quotes attributed to Qatar’s emir, Sheikh Tamim Bin Hamad al-Thani, in late May that sparked the ongoing upheaval between Qatar and its neighbors, according to U.S. intelligence officials.

-So, the president seems to have abetted an autocratic government’s attempt to use cyber attacks and propaganda to spread fraudulent narratives that undermine America’s national interests.
+So, the president seems to have abetted an autocratic government’s attempt to use cyberattacks and propaganda to spread fraudulent narratives that undermine America’s national interests.

 Then again, does that really sound like something Donald Trump would do?